Oil stable as U.S. crude inventories fall despite rising production

-Brent futures LCOc1, the international benchmark for oil prices, were at $60.49 per barrel at 0040 GMT, flat from their last close.
+Brent futures, the international benchmark for oil prices, were at $60.49 per barrel at 0040 GMT, flat from their last close.
 Brent has risen more than 35 percent since its 2017-lows last June.

 Traders said oil markets were being supported by falling U.S. commercial crude oil inventories despite rising output.